apache/apisix/docs/en/latest/plugins/proxy-rewrite.md

 ## Header Priority

-Header Header configurations are executed according to the following priorities:
+Header configurations are executed according to the following priorities:

 `add` > `remove` > `set`